Forgotton Anne: A Unity for 2D case story

 To create a story-driven game with seamless transitions, high artistic integrity and broad appeal

 If the animations in Forgotton Anne aren’t as slick, smooth and shiny as a Saturday morning cartoon, it is intentional.
-The team was looking to evoke an unlikely juxtaposition of the fantastical and naturalistic similar to Japanese classics like Miyazaki's Spirited Away.
-In this case, though, they had the added challenge of making it all work in a 2D platformer.
+The team was looking to evoke an unlikely juxtaposition of the fantastical and naturalistic, similar to Japanese classics like Miyazaki's Spirited Away.
+In this case, though, they had the added challenge of making it all work in a 2D platform game.

 - Cinematic quality created with Unity 2D and 3D tools

-- Multiplatform builds at the push of a button
+- Cross-platform builds at the push of a button

 - Nominated for "Best Storytelling" at the 2018 Golden Joystick Awards